Integral representation of moderate cohomology: Integral operators associated to an ideal sheaf

-\begin{proof} By Proposition~\ref{DSweak}, $\mu_{\restriction_{D'}}=\debar\check{\K}\mu + \check{\Proj}\mu$.
-However, $\check{\K}\tilde{\mu}$ is a pseudomeromorphic $(p,\kappa-1)$-current with support contained in $Z$ and must thus vanish in view of the Dimension principle.
+\begin{proof} By Proposition~\ref{DSweak}, $\nu_{\restriction_{D'}}=\debar\check{\K}\nu + \check{\Proj}\nu$.
+However, $\check{\K}\nu$ is a pseudomeromorphic $(p,\kappa-1)$-current with support contained in $Y$ and must thus vanish in view of the Dimension principle.

-For the second statement, we notice that, in view of \eqref{ABthm}, there is a Coleff-Herrera current $\mu$ annihilated by $\J$ and a current $\tau'$ annihilated by $\J$ such that $\mu=\nu+\debar\tau'$.
-Hence, by the first part of the proof and Proposition~\ref{fundprop},
+For the second statement, notice that $\check{\Proj}\mu$ is a pseudomeromorphic $(p,\kappa)$-current annihilated by $\J$ (in particular with support in $Y$) and, by Proposition~\ref{fundprop}, $\debar\check{\Proj}\mu=0$.
+Thus, in view of Section~\ref{PMsektion}, $\check{\Proj}\mu$ is a section of $\CH_{\J}^p$.
+Now consider the decomposition \eqref{grund} and recall that $\J\nu=0$ and that we may assume that $\J\tau=0$.
+By the first part of the proof and Proposition~\ref{fundprop}